paolodenti/mynixos/README.md

 # My NixOS default config

-For my work PCs, and my account only.
+For my PCs, and my account only.

 Home Manager is enabled even if not strictly needed for myself only.